bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

     /ifs/home/admin/
     /ifs/home/admin/.zshrc

-The real backup data is stored in the file :file:`/@NDMP/ifs/home%0` (we will refer to it as :emphasis:`NDMP main backup file` or :emphasis:`main backup file` later on).
+The real backup data is stored in the file :file:`/@NDMP/ifs/home%0` (we will refer to it as ''NDMP main backup file'' or ''main backup file'' later on).
 One NDMP main backup file is created for every directory specified in the used Fileset.
 The other files show the file history and are hardlinks to the backup file.

 Run NDMP Restore
 ~~~~~~~~~~~~~~~~